 Complex, or Whole Carbs, are a Good Choice

 Firstly, complex, or “whole” carbs, are found in unprocessed, or “whole” foods.
 They are full of essential nutrients and fibre.
 The long chain glucose molecules in whole carbs take time to digest, providing slow release energy.
 They also don’t cause a massive spike in our blood sugar, which is good news for menopausal women, of course!
+Some good examples of “whole carb” foods include vegetables, whole fruit, legumes, beans and pulses, nuts and seeds, quinoa and whole grains.
+Eating a variety of unprocessed, plant-based foods, such as berries, leafy greens, nuts and pulses can help menopausal women avoid unwanted weight gain.

 The fibre in complex carbs doesn’t provide energy directly, but it contributes significantly to our friendly gut bacteria.
 This in turn is vital to maintaining good health.
-How to avoid weight gain for menopausal women.
-You may also like to read our blog post explaining the top 7 store cupboard ingredients to speed up your weight loss.
+The gut microbiome affects aspects of health including the immune system and digestion.
+It contains millions of micro-organisms, such as bacteria and fungi.
+Also, fermented foods, such as unsweetened, full-fat Greek yoghurt, can promote a healthy gut microbiome.
+You may also like to read our post: top 7 store cupboard ingredients to speed up your weight loss.

-And now, this new study has confirmed that the sugar spike is even worse for menopausal women!
+And now, this new study has confirmed that unfortunately, the sugar spike is even worse for menopausal women!
 Additionally, when foods are “refined”, most of the essential nutrients and natural fibre are destroyed in the process, which is why we often refer to them “empty calorie foods”.

 How to Avoid Weight Gain for Menopausal Women